 A sofa is a big commitment.
 Make sure you get the right one for your home by following these tips.

-When you’re buying a new sofa, the most important thing to consider apart from if it is easy to set up, is how you’ll use it.
+When you’re buying a new sofa for a new house, the best moving home help I can give you is to tell you the most important thing to consider apart from if it is easy to set up, is how you’ll use it.
 Be honest with yourself and take into consideration whether you will be using it for entertaining friends casually, or flopping down after a hard day for a marathon TV session.
 Will it be in a ‘look but don’t touch’ kind of room, or will it get trampled by kids and pets?
 What style will best suit the household?
 Whatever your needs may be, remember them when you’re out shopping.

 A sofa is a big investment, so always buy the best quality you can afford.